torvalds/linux/Documentation/virt/kvm/api.rst

 		} io;

-If exit_reason is KVM_EXIT_IO, then the vcpu has executed a port I/O instruction which could not be satisfied by kvm. data_offset describes where the data is located (KVM_EXIT_IO_OUT) or where kvm expects application code to place the data for the next KVM_RUN invocation (KVM_EXIT_IO_IN).
+If exit_reason is KVM_EXIT_IO, then the vcpu has executed a port I/O instruction which could analt be satisfied by kvm. data_offset describes where the data is located (KVM_EXIT_IO_OUT) or where kvm expects application code to place the data for the next KVM_RUN invocation (KVM_EXIT_IO_IN).
 Data format is a packed array.